delta-io/delta/powerbi/README.md

 ### **Version**
 A numeric value that defines historic specific version of the Delta Lake table you want to read.
 This is similar to specifying
 `VERSION AS OF` When querying the Delta Lake table via SQL.
 Default is the most recent/current version.
+You can also specify a negative value to go backwards from the most recent/current version number. e.g using a value of `-1` to load the previous version of the Delta table.
 ### **UseFileBuffer**
 Some data sources do not support streaming of binary files and you may receive an error message like **"Parquet.Document cannot be used with streamed binary values."**.
 To mitigate this issue, you can set `UseFileBuffer=true`.
 Details about this issue and implications are desribed [here](https://blog.crossjoin.co.uk/2021/03/07/parquet-files-in-power-bi-power-query-and-the-streamed-binary-values-error/).
 Please be aware that this option can have negative performance impact!